rodrigoelp/little-stories/Unlikely adventures/39-Chapter-39.md

 *And why is that?* - asked the Spider.

-The Wolf pointed at the staff drifting away of their dimensional pocket - ***I believe it decided to go somewhere else.***
+The Wolf pointed at the staff drifting away from their dimensional pocket - ***I believe it decided to go somewhere else.***